 Cloud-native applications are applications that have been built purposely to be deployed and operated in a cloud environment.
 They consist of small, independent microservices, such as serverless functions, and utilize services that cloud providers and third-party partners provide via API, all while leveraging the cloud for automated stability, scaling, and recovery.
-Building cloud-native applications enables development teams to focus on implementing architectures that are optimized for how the cloud scales.
+Building cloud-native applications enable development teams to focus on implementing architectures that are optimized for how the cloud scales.
 But what exactly is cloud native security.

-Cloud native applications have a new, distinct structure which affects how attackers approach these applications.
+Cloud-native applications have a new, distinct structure that affects how attackers approach these applications.
 The threat landscape shifts and it is critical to understand it.
-As attackers change approach, security practitioners and developers must adjust accordingly how they defend cloud native apps.
+As attackers change approach, security practitioners and developers must adjust accordingly how they defend cloud-native apps.

 It makes sense to allocate more time and resources to the threats which are more likely to happen.
 And to allocate resources in this strategic way, you must first understand which threats are most likely and which aren’t worth worrying about.